 As with all levels, the first resource is the current Certified Cicerone Syllabus.
 Use this to plan your studies and check your readiness for the exam.

-The books, courses and tasting kits available from the Cicerone program can be found under Study Materials section on cicerone.org.
+The flash cards, courses and tasting kits available from the Cicerone program can be found under Study Materials section on cicerone.org.

 We provide a summary of the most commonly used books from all sources in this document.
 Then other courses, links, etc., can be accessed by looking at the complete Resources and Links list filtered for Certified Cicerone-relevant materials.